w3c/wai-curricula/content/content-author/data-tables.md

 Students should be able to:

 * explain how people with disabilities rely on appropriate visual and non-visual identification of table header cells to understand, navigate, and process data tables
-* define table headers cells as those which identify the type of information in a row or column
+* define table header cells as those which identify the type of information in a row or column
 * provide short, descriptive column and row headers for tables
 * specify the scope for headers that span multiple rows or columns
 * identify requirements for authoring tools to produce appropriate markup for table headers, including the headers scope